-Consequently, according to Stooksbury, the Amended Disclosure's depiction of Tellico Landing's formation and operation is contradicted by judicially established facts and "[was] a blatant effort to re-litigate [those] facts already established in" federal court, "violating fundamental principles of law, including collateral estoppel and res judicata."
+Consequently, according to Stooksbury, the Amended Disclosure's depiction of Tellico Landing's formation and operation is contradicted by judicially established facts and "[was] a blatant effort to re-litigate [those] facts already established in" federal court.
+Stooksbury further alleged that this conduct "violat[ed] fundamental principles of law, including collateral estoppel and res judicata."